 The Ellensburg Blue is one of the rarest gems in the world.
-Also referred to as “E-blue”, the Ellensburg Blue Agates are the third rarest gemstones in the world and composed of layers of blue chalcedony.
+Also referred to as “E-blue”, the Ellensburg Blue Agates are the third-rarest gemstones in the world.
+They are composed of layers of blue chalcedony.
 The formation of these beautiful Ellensburg Blue geodes dates back to millions of years ago.
 What is unique about this gem, is their beautiful blue sky color.
 Many believe that they got the color flowing through lave beds in the Kittitas Valley, where you can also find arrowheads, a million years ago, which made light blue agate beds.
 Researchers also believe that the blue color comes from refracted light from tiny particles in the stone, which is similar to why the sky is blue itself.
-Unfortunately, this precious gem is both limited in quantity and can only be found in certain locales.
+Unfortunately, this precious gem is limited in quantity and can only be found in certain locales.

 Ellensburg Blue and Where To Find It